Discrimination between quarry blasts and micro-earthquakes using spectral analysis, applied to local Israeli events

 \chapter{3 Data and methods}

 The seismograms of 90 events in northern Israel, which occurred between 23 October and 21 December 1994, were available for the analyses described in the last section.
 The data were recorded by a 3-component, 3-station array.
-The locations of the stations (expressed in ICCS) are respectively: Sxxxxx -- xxx.xxxE, xxx.xxxN; Pxxxx -- xxx.xxE, xxx.xxxN; Axxxxx -- xxx.xxxE, xxx.xxxN (cf. figure 6).
+The locations of the stations (expressed in ICCS) are respectively: Shefer -- 191.069E, 260.879N; Parod -- 190.83E, 259.382N; Amirim -- 192.939E, 260.197N (cf. figure 6).

 Table 4 shows a list of the data used, including the (probable) identifications, locations and distances to the array.
 In the identification column ``XY'' means ``confirmed explosion''.